huzaifazia17/ContentBasedImageRetrieval/README.md

 To view the overall accuracy of each program visit the respective Test Driver files.

-For more in-dpeth information please read the [Project Report](https://github.com/huzaifazia17/ContentBasedImageRetrieval/blob/main/CBIR-Report.pdf)
+For more in-depth information please read the [Project Report](https://github.com/huzaifazia17/ContentBasedImageRetrieval/blob/main/CBIR-Report.pdf)

 ## Barcodes